chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-jenkins-identity/index.md

 ![Jenkins OICD token configuration page](jenkins-oidc-credential.png)

-For the subject, refer to your Jenkins repository OIDC settings page under the `/manage/configureSecurity/` URL.
-To find the subject field, scroll to the `OpenID Connect` section on the page, and then locate the `_sub_` field under the `Claim templates` pop-out settings.
-Refer to the following screenshot for an exmaple of these settings:
+For the subject, refer to your Jenkins repository OIDC settings page.
+You can find these by naivgating back to the **Manage Jenkins** landing page in your dashboard and clicking on **Security**.
+From there, scroll to the `OpenID Connect` section on the page, click on the **Claim templates** button, and locate the `sub` field.
+The `subject` value you should use will be the value in the **Value format** field under the first `sub` template.
+In the following example, the value to use is `jenkins-oidc-test`.

 ![Jenkins OpenID Connect configuration](jenkins-oidc-connect-config.png)